Zagórze dialect: Adjectives and adverbs

 Final -ej shifts to -y (after hard consonants), -i (after soft consonants): gorzy (gorzej), bardzi (bardziej), do stary baby (do starej baby).
 The superlative may be formed with either no- or noj-.
+The superlative of adjectives and adverbs may be formed with no- or noj- (standard naj-).

 Verbs

 Certain verb declensions are leveled: biere (bierze).
-The aorist is retained in the first person singular, with a shift of -ch > -k: byłek (byłem), and can also be seen in the first person conditional: siádbyk (siadłbym). być often has its forms levelled and a preference for the presence of a personal pronoun: jo jest (jestem), my sóm (jesteśmt), wyście sóm (jesteście).
+The aorist is retained in the first person singular, with a shift of -ch > -k: byłek (byłem), and can also be seen in the first person conditional: siádbyk (siadłbym).
+Historically, in the north (Kasina Wielka, Węglówka), the dual ending -wa was exceptionally used for the first person plural present and imperative: idziewa, pódźwa; however, since neighboring dialects didn't have this feature, it was lost. być often has its forms levelled and a preference for the presence of a personal pronoun: jo jest (jestem), my sóm (jesteśmy), wyście sóm (jesteście).
 In Kasina Wielka and Węglówka, -va can be seen in the first-person plural present and imperative.
-The contemporary adverbial participle is formed with -yncy instead of -ąc.
+The contemporary adverbial participle is formed with -yncy (<-ęcy) instead of -ąc.

 Prepositions and prefixes

-z- and z are often archaically retained as s- and s- and allophonically realized as ś- and ś.
+z- and z are often archaically retained as s- and s- and allophonically realized as ś- and ś in front of liquids and w, ẃ: śloz (zlazł), śległa (zległa), świjać (zwijać), swyrtok (zwyrtak), s Msane (z(e)) Mszany.

 Vocabulary

 Word-Formation

 Typical Lesser Polish word-formation tendencies can be seen here.